RobHolme/vscode-hl7tools/README.md

 # hl7tools for Visual Studio Code README
 This is a Visual Studio Code extension for working with HL7 v2.x files.
-It provides basic syntax highlighting, and functions to:
+It provides basic syntax highlighting, and the following features:
+* display field description when mouse is hovered over a field
+* highlight user specified fields in the message.
-* mask identifiers in the message.
+* mask out identifying fields in the message.
 * display fields from a segment in a list.

 ## Features